top of page

 How to care for sulcata tortoise enclosure. food water hydration supplies..
 Baby sulcata tortoises in Miami Florida for sale.
 Care guides, tortoise food diets, tortoise and reptile supplies available African spurred thighed tortoises for sale online by shadowsreptiles.com

-Shadow my female sulcata laying some eggs
+Shadow laying some eggs

 Sulcata Tortoise Hydration

 Soaking is very important in order to keep your tortoise well hydrated, for babies it is best to do it every day for at least 15 minutes.
 This video explains it best.
 You'll want to fill a container with a very shallow amount of warm water, you do not want it passing the bottom of their neck where the skin meets the shell.
 I then place the container with the baby tortoise inside somewhere half in the shade and half in the sun.
 Keep them supervised or provide a mesh cover to keep predators away.
 No glass or plastic to cover them.
+Remember the sun moves and that means so does the shade!

 How to care for sulcata tortoise enclosure. food water hydration supplies..
 Baby sulcata tortoises in Miami Florida for sale.
 Care guides, tortoise food diets, tortoise and reptile supplies available African spurred thighed tortoises for sale online by shadowsreptiles.com

 I also mist down the enclosure with a spray bottle 3 times a day, in the morning, noon and evening.
 This keeps humidity up in the enclosure, gets the tortoise active and keeps them hydrated.
+I'm also obsessed with them and check on them dozens of times daily so you do not really need to spray them down as much as me but before feeding is a good idea if you don't soak your baby.

 How to care for sulcata tortoise enclosure. food water hydration supplies..
 Baby sulcata tortoises in Miami Florida for sale.
 Care guides, tortoise food diets, tortoise and reptile supplies available African spurred thighed tortoises for sale online by shadowsreptiles.com